putyourlightson/craft-plugin-uxd/README.md

 ## Installation

-To install the plugin, search for "Dashboard Begone" in the Craft Plugin Store, or install manually using composer.
+To install the plugin, search for "Plugin UXD" in the Craft Plugin Store, or install manually using composer.

-        composer require putyourlightson/craft-dashboard-begone
+        composer require putyourlightson/craft-plugin-uxd

-<small>Icon credit: sunset by Emma Mitchell from the Noun Project.</small>

 <small>Created by [PutYourLightsOn](https://www.putyourlightson.net/).</small>